-Joris grew up in the Belgian Congo, studied medicine in Leuven, attained his PhD at Erasmus University in Rotterdam, and is Professor at the University Medical Centre Groningen since 1999.
-Joris is co-founder of the field of geriatrics within internal medicine and was the first trainer in the Netherlands.
-He is also one of the founders of the current training of Internal Medicine and designed the ‘reflection’ competency.
+Joris grew up in the Belgian Congo, studied medicine in Leuven, earned his PhD at Erasmus University in Rotterdam, and was appointed Professor at the Groningen University Medical Center in 1999.
+Joris is co-founder of the field of geriatrics within internal medicine and is one of the founders of the current training of Internal Medicine and designed the ‘reflection’ competency.

-Joris is a frequent speaker at conferences and symposia, and has made multiple appearances in Dutch television, radio, print and social media.
-A listing of scientific contributions can be found here.
-Joris is a scientific advisor to the Board of Directors associated with the healthcare organisation Espria.
-He was also one of the project leaders of the National Elderly Programme, Vice-Chairman of the Central Committee Human-based Research and active in diverse commissions among others, the Health Board and the Healthcare Institute, the Netherlands.
+Joris was one of the project leaders of the National Elderly Programme, Vice-Chairman of the Central Committee Human-based Research and active in various commissions such as the Health Board and the Healthcare Institute, the Netherlands.

-Enjoying life, compassionate healthcare, positive well-being, strength and fragility, needs and wishes, demand patterns of the elderly in the community, living in place longer, overtreatment, harmful care
+Enjoying life, compassionate healthcare, positive well-being, strength and frailty, needs and wishes, demand patterns of the elderly in the community, living in place longer, overtreatment, harmful care

 Click here for an overview of publications in scientific journals.